sameer2506/Kotlin-Development/README.md

 <p>My progress will be updated regularly with different branches respective. </p>

-<p>You may download my project and take a branch from it for better undarstanding.</p>
+<p>You may download my project and pull a branch from it for better undarstanding.</p>

 <ul><li><h2>Contributors</h2></li></ul>
 <table style="width:100%">